apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

    `Sequences`, and `Apalache`.
  - It declares the predicate `Init`.
 This predicate describes the initial states of our state machine.
-Since we have not declared any variables, it defines the only single state.
+Since we have not declared any variables, it defines the single possible state.
  - It declares the predicate `Next`.
 This predicate describes the transitions of our state machine.
 Again, there are no variables and `Next == TRUE`, so this transition goes from the initial state to itself.

-Now it is a good time to check that Apalache is working.
+Now it is a good time to check that Apalache works.
 Run the following command:

 ```sh
 $ apalache-mc check BinSearch0.tla